athertahir/deep-learning-time-series-forecasting/chapter_11/Lab8.md

 - monthly-mean-temp.csv^5

-Save the file with the filenamemonthly-mean-temp.csvin your current working directory.
+Save the file with the filename `monthly-mean-temp.csv` in your current working directory.

-We can load this dataset as a PandasSeriesusing the functionreadcsv()and summarize
+We can load this dataset as a PandasSeriesusing the function readcsv()and summarize

 the shape of the dataset.